pattan9955/tp/docs/UserGuide.md

 ### Delete Recipes:
 `delete recipe`

-Delete a recipe from the library of recipes.
+Delete a recipe from the Recipe Book.

 Format: `delete recipe <index>`